mw887415/Classification_DecisionTrees/README.md

 # Classification_DecisionTrees
-A small project to get familiar with Decision Trees and sklearn package
+A small project to get familiar with the sklearn package and explore different prediction models.